-You know, unfortunately, this is a very common problem and there is no easy solution to it.
+You know, unfortunately, this is a very common problem that many people face during their fitness journey ... and sometimes there seems to be no easy solution to it.

-And on top of that… there are always going to bumps in the road.
+That's because there are always going to be bumps in the road.

-The reality is, most people at heart are competitive beings.
-With that being said, most people also like to be comfortable at the same time.
+The reality is, most people are competitive people by nature (whether they want to admit it or not) ... and on top of that, most people also like to be comfortable at the same time.

 It’s like saying; “I want to be the best, but I don’t want to do anything to get there.”

-To have success you have to learn to constantly push past your comfort zone and grow as a person.
-Being comfortable is the beginning of the end.
+To have success, you have to learn to constantly push past your comfort zone and grow as a person.

 Unfortunately, this usually isn’t the case.

-Most people, instead of working hard themselves to make themselves better, they’d just rather keep you right where you are for their own self-comfort.
-That way, they don’t have to do any work and they can avoid the feelings of inadequacy you are inadvertently causing them through your own success.
+Most people, instead of working hard themselves to make themselves better, they’d rather just keep you right where you are for their own self-comfort.
+That way, they don’t have to do any work, and they can avoid the feelings of inadequacy you're inadvertently causing them through your own success.

 If you find yourself unable to ignore the criticism, try getting those people involved in what you are doing.
 Many times you’ll find that people just don’t have the courage, strength or understanding to take the first steps on their own.

+You never know ...
 You may just be the influence they need to get on track with what they really want to do.
-It’s a lesson in leadership, and there is nothing more rewarding than genuinely helping someone achieve his or her goals.
+It’s a lesson in leadership, and there is nothing more rewarding than genuinely helping someone achieve their goals.

-The hard part is dealing with those who continue to make life hard on you even after you’ve made your goals known as a priority.
+The hard part is dealing with those who continue to make life hard on you even after you’ve made your goals known.

-It doesn’t make them a bad person… it doesn’t make you a bad person … or someone who is all high and mighty now.
-You are simply choosing to make a change in your life.
+It doesn’t make them bad people, and it doesn’t make you a bad person either.
+You are simply choosing to make a change in your life, while they aren't.

 In this case, it’s probably going to be time to cut ties.
 There is no reason for you to make things harder on yourself by surrounding yourself with people who are a constant negative influence.